The emergence of nonlinear Jeans-type instabilities for quasilinear wave equations: Introduction

 for all $(t,x)\in \mathcal{K}\cap \mathcal{I}$. \item if the initial data satisfy $ \breve{\beta} := \frac{t_0 \mf_0 }{1+\mf}-1>0 $, then $\varrho$ has an improved lower bound, indicating finite-time blowups.

-for all $(t,x^k)\in \mathcal{K}\cap \mathcal{I}$. \end{enumerate} \end{theorem} \begin{remark}[The direction bias and generalization] The directional bias (i.e., the singularity at $p_m$) in the result arises from the chosen vector field $q^i$ in the convection term (see Assumption \ref{Asp2}).
+for all $(t,x^k)\in \mathcal{K}\cap \mathcal{I}$. \end{enumerate} \end{theorem} \begin{remark}[Almost blowups] The conclusion \ref{b5.1} suggests an almost blowup in the long-wavelength region.
+This is consistent with both linear physical analysis and observations.
+Outside the long-wave region $\mathcal{K} \cup \mathcal{H}$, where the wavelengths become shorter, other types of singularities may also occur.
+However, the smaller the initial inhomogeneity is, the larger the long-wavelength domain can be ensured, thereby guaranteeing that the solution can grow arbitrarily large, provided the initial inhomogeneity is sufficiently small. \end{remark} \begin{remark}[The direction bias and generalization] The directional bias (i.e., the singularity at $p_m$) in the result arises from the chosen vector field $q^i$ in the convection term (see Assumption \ref{Asp2}).
 If $q^i$ is proportional to $x^i/|x|$, the same method can be used to demonstrate that, by rotating the coordinate system, the solution experiences self-increasing blowups at all future endpoints of null geodesics originating from $B_1(0)$ (see Fig. \ref{f:fig0b}). \end{remark} \begin{remark}[Main nonlinear mechanisms] Although the right-hand side of \ref{Eq1} contains four types of nonlinear terms (recall remark \ref{t:nlterms}), our proofs will demonstrate that the dominant terms in the domains $\mathcal{K}\cup\mathcal{H}$ are (i) the self-increasing term, (iii) the Riccati term, and (iv) the convection term.
 The damping effects are overwhelmed by these dominant terms.
 This is evident from the reference ODEs \eqref{e:feq0b}--\eqref{e:feq1b} and Lemma \ref{t:iden1}.\eqref{e:keyid3} (i.e. $f_0\sim f^{\frac{1}{2}}(1+f)/\mft $, as will be proved later)